even4void/aliquote/content/post/psychoco-2011.md

 ## PLS path modeling

-I am familiar with the [RGCCA](http://cran.r-project.org/web/packages/RGCCA/index.html) and [plspm](http://cran.r-project.org/web/packages/plspm/index.html) packages for generalized CCA, regularized PLS and PLS path mdoeling, but now I discovered that there is also [semPLS](http://cran.r-project.org/web/packages/semPLS/index.html) (A. Monecke).
+I am familiar with the [RGCCA](http://cran.r-project.org/web/packages/RGCCA/index.html) and [plspm](http://cran.r-project.org/web/packages/plspm/index.html) packages for generalized CCA, regularized PLS and PLS path modeling, but now I discovered that there is also [semPLS](http://cran.r-project.org/web/packages/semPLS/index.html) (A. Monecke).

-Let's compare their respective output to a common dataset, anmely the `mobi` data, which comes from an European customer satisfaction index (ECSI) adapted to the mobile phone market, see Tenenhaus et al.<sup>(2)</sup>.
+Let's compare their respective output to a common dataset, namely the `mobi` data, which comes from a European customer satisfaction index (ECSI) adapted to the mobile phone market, see Tenenhaus et al.<sup>(2)</sup>.

 Applying the model is as simple as